September 29 - 30, 2025 | New York

 02:10 PM

-Good Deals Find Capital: Sourcing Innovations
+Track 1: Good Deals Find Capital: Sourcing Innovations

 In today's competitive private equity landscape, this statement holds true: "There's always money for good deals."
 However, identifying those deals has become increasingly challenging.
 Traditional proprietary sourcing efforts often lead to dead ends or uncloseable opportunities.
 This panel delves into innovative and validated approaches to deal sourcing that are proving effective in the current market.